Managing bowel late effects

 • exercising and strengthening the muscles used for bowel control.

-If your symptoms do not improve, you can ask your GP to refer you to a continence advisor, or a doctor who treats problems with the digestive system (gastroenterologist).
+If your symptoms do not improve, you can ask your GP to refer you to a continence adviser or a doctor who treats problems with the digestive system (gastroenterologist).

 Tests to check for bowel problems

 Your doctor or nurse will usually ask about your bowel problems and things that affect your symptoms.
 It is important that they properly assess your situation.
-The right treatments for bowel control problems depend on your symptoms and what is causing them.
+Treatments for bowel control problems depend on your symptoms and what is causing them.

 You may have some of the following tests: